 How Safe Is Alaska

-Fairbanks is a city with high crime rates, and you need to stay out of trouble in the shady areas of the city.
-People are extremely friendly here, but still, some get annoyed at the string of tourists coming to explore the wild.
+People are extremely friendly here, but still, some locals get annoyed at the string of tourists coming to explore (spoil?) the wild and wildlife trophy hunters.

 Warning: Parameter 2 to posts_where_recent_post1() expected to be a reference, value given in /home/nakedsou/public_html/artoftravel.tips/wp-includes/class-wp-hook.php on line 286